uabluerail/atlas/README.md

 The exporter filters the incoming data, drops low-weight edges and nodes, then creats a layout as follows:

 1. Place all nodes in a giant circle
-2. Run ForceAtlas2 on the nodes for 600 iterations
-3. Run Louvain Community Detection on the resulting graph
-4. Filter out any communities with fewer than 50 members
-5. Identify communities that have Representatives present and assign them labels
+2. Identify layouts that need to be rendered from current `conf.json`.
+3. Run ForceAtlas2 on each layout with the settings specific to that layout (iteration count, gravity, rotation angle etc.).
+4. Get representatives from `conf.json` file and apply to each rendered layout.

-After these steps, we export the graph in Graphology's JSON format to `public/exported_graph_minified.json` which is `gzipped` by Cloudflare on deployment, heavily compressing the repetitive JSON.
+After these steps, we export each graph in Graphology's JSON format to `exporter/out/[layout_name]_layout.json`

 ### Running the Exporter

 Run `yarn install` with `node 18+` to grab dependencies.

-Assuming you have an instance of the `graph-builder` running at `http://localhost:6060`, you can run `yarn start` inside the `exporter` directory to grab a snapshot, run the simulations, and build the graph.
+Assuming you have a `graph.json` and `conf.json` in the root folder, you may run `yarn start` inside the `exporter` directory to grab a snapshot, run the simulations, and build the graph.

 ## Visualization